 Overall numbers will be assigned based on overall finishes in each of the following groupings; Micro, Intermediate, Youth, Adult AM, Adult PM, and UTV.
 Overalls do not combine.

-To qualify for 2021 year end overall awards you must meet the following requirements within one overall grouping.
-(EDITED 6/21/21 1 drop will be allowed for overall this season due to rescheduled events.)
-You must race 7 of 10 rounds for youth or adult with your best 9 rounds counting, 6 of 9 rounds for micro or intermediate with your best 8 rounds counting and 4 of 7 rounds for UTV with your best 6 rounds counting.
-Youth and Adult Trail Rider classes do not qualify for overall awards.
+To qualify for 2022 year end overall awards you must meet the following requirements within one overall grouping.
+(No Drops for Overall) You must race 7 of 10 rounds for youth, intermediate or adult with your best 10 rounds counting, 6 of 9 rounds for micro with your best 9 rounds counting and 5 of 8 rounds for UTV with your best 8 rounds counting.
+Youth, Intermediate and Adult Trail Rider classes do not qualify for overall awards.

 Adult UTV MWXC Numbers will be assigned based on overall finishes in a minimum of 5 events, with as many as 8 events counting.

-Note: Youth and Adult Trail Rider classes are not be eligible for class or overall awards.
+Note: Youth, Intermediate and Adult Trail Rider classes are not be eligible for class or overall awards.

 At the end of each season we will release overall earned numbers based on the above criteria.
 Earned numbers may be reserved at that time.
 You may reserve a higher number if the number requested is higher than the highest number earned on the earned numbers list released.
 (Ex.
 You earn 23 but want 223.
 There is only 78 earned overall numbers so you could decline your earned 23 and request 223.
 Once the overall number reservation process is finished, we will allow any unreserved numbers to be reserved on a first request first reserved basis.
 A rider must compete in at least 6 races to be eligible to reserve a number.